 Back in June last year I decided to resign from my job as a doctor in Emergency Medicine at the Spanish hospital where I’ve been working for the last eight years.
 My contract was precarious and the working conditions treacherous.
 I had complained several times about the unsafe long hours without any organized rest and the incredibly busy shifts.
 Nothing worked so I just left.

 Poor working conditions, with lack of stability, temporal and badly paid contracts and generally undignified jobs are common in the Spanish NHS where only less than 40% of doctors have job security and they are mostly over 50 years old.
 So, five weeks after leaving my job I decided to write about it here in my blog Medicoacuadros.
-This is a blog that I have been writing since they closed my section at the national newspaper El Mundo.
+This is a blog that I have been writing since they closed the blogs section at the national newspaper El Mundo.
 I tend to comment on medical professionalism, medical ethics, humanism, patient dignity and all those things that I feel are important to Medicine.
 So, I wrote, in general terms, about the suffering and precariousness of medical staff and all the things that shouldn’t be happening and that I had decided to leave behind.
 Here is what I said:

 Dear working exploitation: this is it, I am leaving you